ahmad-shoaib/book-store/README.md

 Download the dependencies for both by using npm or yarn.

 # CORS
-Enable Cross Origin Resource Sharing for APIs to work and in order to avoud CORS exceptions.
+Enable Cross Origin Resource Sharing for APIs to work and in order to avoid CORS exceptions.